Sex Positions For Conceiving a Girl That New Parents Swear By

 Try girl on top

-Hoping for a girl?
-Then you might want to hop on top during sex!
-Although no single position can guarantee your baby's gender 100 percent, Dr. Ava Cadell, spokesperson for The Experience Channel and renowned love and sex therapist, says that to have a girl, the woman should be on top so that she can control the depth of penetration.
-Instead of "going deep”, your partner should ejaculate as close to the opening of your vagina as possible.
+Again, while no single position can guarantee your baby's gender 100 percent, spokesperson for The Experience Channel and renowned love and sex therapist Dr. Ava Cadell says that to have a girl, the woman should be on top so that she can control the depth of penetration.
+Instead of going deep, your partner should ejaculate as close to the opening of your vagina as possible.
 This will make it much more difficult for the male sperm to reach your egg, since they have a shorter lifespan than female sperm do.

 Do it missionary style